fabferri/az-pattern2/nginx/part1/README.md

 # <a name="AzureDeployment"></a> How to setup NGINX server blocks
+<ins>Server Blocks</ins> is NGINX feature that allows to host multiple websites in one host.

-The article walks you through the steps to get NGINX running in Azure VM.
+The article walks you through the steps to get NGINX server blocks running in Azure VM.
+For demonstration purposes we are going to set up two domains, test10.com and test11.com, with our NGINX server running in Azure Ubuntu VM.
+Domains are isolated and independent, each having a separate directory.

 Azure VM image:
 * "publisher": "canonical",